Diabetes also increases your risk of glaucoma and other eye problems.

 Another device called a slit lamp is used to see the clear surface of the eye (cornea).

-Sunlight can damage your eye.
+Also, sunlight can damage your eye more easily when your pupils are dilated.
 Wear dark glasses or shade your eyes until the effects of the drops wear off.